IFR Flying in Europe

 In any GA aircraft, the name of the game has to be to get VMC on top as soon as possible, for reasons of icing, turbulence or simply to get some warmth!
 Unfortunately, there is little good data available on where the tops are.
 They are fundamentally hard to forecast.
 Often, it will be visually obvious from looking up from the ground through a scattered cloud that it is only 1000-3000ft thick and one can safely climb up through that, especially with a de-iced propeller.
 Otherwise, one often faces a situation something like this: a uniformly dark sky, MSA=2000ft, base=2000ft, 0C level=4000ft, tops=?? and if the tops are at 5000ft that is OK (only 1000ft of freezing IMC to climb through) but if the tops are at 10000ft then you have 6000ft of freezing IMC to climb through!

-Cloud tops forecasting, whether from Meteoblue, or from any other source, remains high unreliable and you will be lucky to get cloud tops accurate to within a few thousand feet.
+Cloud tops forecasting remains unreliable and you will be lucky to get cloud tops accurate to within a few thousand feet.
 An article dealing with tops specifically is here and another more recent one is here.
-I am increasingly drifting towards a simpler method which uses IR satellite images together with MSLP charts.
+As described in those articles, since about 2009 I have been using a simpler method which uses IR satellite images together with MSLP charts and surface weather data (tafs/metars) exclusively.

 Icing

-That's a summary of the legalities.
-Now onto the practicalities.
 On a strict view one would not even touch a cloud if the temperature is below 0C, which is unrealistic as it would practically prevent winter IFR, or any IFR at airway levels, in any aircraft not certified for flight into icing, which is the vast majority of singles and most piston twins.
 The reality is that flight in stratified cloud is most of the time either ice-free or one picks up only a few mm of rime, so in my view the issue becomes one of managing the risk and having exit options.
+I say "most of the time" because the worst icing I have ever seen was in a layer of stratus, where I picked up 30mm of mixed ice in about 10 minutes, at -5C, and this had a dramatic effect on the performance of the aircraft despite having a TKS de-iced propeller.
+Always have an escape route...

 My tactic (flying an aircraft with a TKS de-iced prop but no other anti-ice equipment) is to scrap any flight where the forecast or actual 0C level lies below the en-route MSA - unless there is clear information on cloud tops which enables the flight to be done VMC on top.
 This procedure does prevent many flights in the winter where the cloud layer is several thousand feet thick and the bases are below the MSA - that is just the price one pays for not having a turbocharged aircraft with all-over de-icing.
 This takes one back to the question of how to find out the thickness of the layer - see "Cloud Tops" above.